-"He will not be a good ruler," said Constantine, "for he is too much like your father.
-No ruler should be like the one before him, but he should carve his own path."
+"If you ask me, I know he won't be a good ruler, for he's too much like your father," said Constantine.
+"No ruler should be like the one before him, but he should carve his own path."

-"We have," said Nicholas, "I like it not.
-He wishes to continue devouring people as he has done under my father's rule, but I have plans for him, plans that he will not approve of."
+"We have, and I like it not," said Nicholas.
+"He wishes to continue eating people as he did under my father's rule, but I have plans for him, plans he will not approve of."

 "What plans are they that he will not like?" asked Maria.

 "The devouring of criminals," said Nicholas.
-"People who have committed the most heinous of crimes will be handed to the Snoweagles and the wolf clans for consumption.
+"People who committed the most heinous of crimes will be handed to the Snoweagles and the wolf clans for consumption.
 They will not like this and I do not approve of their lifestyle, but this compromise is to be made."

 "Indeed," said Constantine as Hadassah began to wake up.
-She was about three months old now and her hair and eyes were still pale.
+She was three months old and her hair and eyes were still pale.
 She looked around her and then at the czar and empress, who were also staring at her.